 25.5.2.2.1 General

 An AP shall not send to a STA a frame soliciting the transmission of a PPDU with the TXVECTOR parameter FORMAT set to HE_TRIG, unless the STA is UL MU Capable.

+An AP shall not send to a STA an MPDU that contains an UL MU Response Scheduling A-Control subfield, unless the STA has set the UL MU Response Scheduling Support subfield to 1 in the HE Capabilities element it transmits.

 An AP may transmit a PPDU that elicits an HE trigger-based PPDU from one or more UL MU capable STAs by including in the PPDU at least one of:

 A Trigger frame that includes one or more per-User Info field addressed to the recipient STA(s).